Pinterest Best Practices

 Pinterest seems to put more value to repins from regular users compared to content creators sharing each other’s content in a group.
 Which makes sense to me!
 But these are all recent changes, and many bloggers are still trying to figure out for sure what works and what doesn’t.
 Until then, my advice is to be at least cautious with third-party schedulers.
 And when I know more, I’ll keep you updated!
 For now, I prefer to Pin manually as much as possible.
 Except for a few Pins I schedule for the nights.

-Other new trends on Pinterest are Story Pins and Video Pins.
-And if you want to stand out from all the other Pinterest Pins, I definitely recommend you to dive into the creation of Story and Video Pins and to use it to your advantage.
-My Video Pins get waaay more impressions than my regular Pins!
+Other new trends on Pinterest are Idea Pins and Video Pins.
+And if you want to stand out from all the other Pinterest Pins, I definitely recommend you to dive into the creation of Idea and Video Pins and use it to your advantage.
+My Idea Pins get waaay more impressions than my regular Pins!

 I hope this post was helpful to you, and that your impressions and clicks will skyrocket any day soon!
 Got comments or suggestions?
 Please leave a comment below!

 Angie is a blogger and creative entrepreneur from the Netherlands who is currently residing as a digital nomad in Serbia together with her husband and 2-year old daughter Ana Milena.
 She is the creator of She Can Blog and works as a Pinterest manager for several Dutch companies.